-The monologue came from a driver who offered us a lift back to the city.
-We now realize is absurdly intoxicated, and driving as if the road lines were squiggly instead of straight.
+The monologue came from a driver who had offered us a lift back to the city.
+We now realize he is absurdly intoxicated, and driving as if the road lines were squiggly instead of straight.
 I’m panicked.

 There’s three of us, sitting squished in the back seat as the car weaves and is corrected, and we’re getting more and more nervous.
 A sense of self-preservation paces and fidgets in the back of our minds.
 Our hypothalamus is poised for flight or fight.